lighttransport/nanort/examples/aether-render/README.md

 ## Build(Windows)

-Set path to clang/LLVM, Boost and eigen in `vcbuild-clang-cl.bat`, then
+Set path to clang/LLVM, Boost and Eigen in `vcbuild-clang-cl.bat`, then

 ```
 > vcbuild-clang-cl.bat
 ```

+Then open Visual Studio 2017 to build the code.

 ## Run(Linux)